Introduction and installation of code editor VSCode

 Here are some other extensions and settings I find useful:

-Discovering and installing new extensions and themes is accessible by clicking on the Extensions icon on the Activity Bar.
+Discovering and installing new extensions and themes is accessible by clicking on the *Extensions* icon on the Activity Bar.
 You can search for extensions using keywords, sort the results numerous ways, and install extensions quickly and easily.
-For this article, install the Python extension by typing python
+For this article, install the Python extension by typing `python` in the *Extensions* item on the Activity Bar, and clicking *`Install`*:

 No matter how you get there, you should see a VS Code window that looks similar to the following: